dc138/VoidTeleport/README.md

 # VoidTeleport

 Minecraft Spigot plugin for preventing players from falling into the void on hub / lobby servers.
+Allows you to run custom commands as the player being teleported.
 Tested support includes bukkit, spigot, and paper builds from minecraft version `1.13` to `1.20`.
 Support for newer server versions, and other forks have not been tested, but due to the plugin's simplicity it will most likely work out of the box.